hackfin/MaSoCist/README.md

     wget https://section5.ch/downloads/masocist_sfx.sh && sh masocist_sfx.sh && make all run-pyrv32

 After building the relevant tools, the virtual processor will boot and the terminal is fired up to talk to it.
 When you see the 'Booting beatrix' message, you should get a prompt.
 Try the 'h' command followed by return to get help:

     # h

 When you exit minicom by hitting `Ctrl+A`, then `q`, the simulation will be terminated.
+Because it is a cycle accurate hardware description of synthesizeable hardware, it will run a few thousand times slower than a real CPU.

+The benefit: You can trace down to each little bit what the entire SoC is doing.
+If you forget to initialize something in software (which is a classic error to lead to random behaviour in the real world) you will see it immediately in the trace waveforms.

 Building from scratch
 -----------------------

 Because dependencies have become complex, the only supported method to build the MaSoCist environment is currently using the Dockerfile supplied in contrib/docker.

 Run 'make dist' inside contrib/docker, this will create a file `masocist_sfx.sh` Copy the following files to the Docker working directory (in the above docker playground